Abd Allah ibn Ubayy

-Abd-Allah ibn Ubayy (عبد الله بن أبي بن سلول, died 631), also called Ibn Salul in reference to his grandmother, was a chief of the Arab tribe Banu Khazraj and one of the leading men of Medina (then known as Yathrib).
+Abd-Allah ibn Ubayy (عبد الله بن أبي بن سلول, died 631), also called Ibn Salul in reference to his grandmother, was a chief of the Arab tribe of Banu Khazraj and one of the leading men of Medina (then known as Yathrib).
 Upon the arrival of Muhammad, Ibn Ubayy became a Muslim, but the sincerity of his conversion is disputed.
 Because of repeated conflicts with Muhammad, Islamic tradition has labelled him a munafiq or hypocrite (plural: munafiqun) and "leader of the munafiqun".

 Origins and early life

 Abd-Allah was the son of Ubayy ibn Salul and Uzza bint Ka'ab, also from Banu Khazraj.
-His father's mother was called Salul.
+His father's mother was known as Salul.
 Ibn Ubayy was one of the chiefs of the Khazraj, who then were in conflict with the other major Arab tribe of the city, the Banu Aws.
 During the fidjar, the so-called "sacrilegious war", Ibn Ubayy had led parts of the Khazraj tribe on the first day of fighting but held aloof on the second day.
 Also, he did not participate in the Battle of Bu'ath because of a quarrel with another leader over the execution of Jewish hostages.
-It appears that at one point during the conflict, his life was saved by his Jewish allies from the tribe of Banu Qaynuqa, as he would later exclaim: "300 soldiers armed in mail, and 400 unequipped, -- they defended me on the fields of Hadaick and Boath from every foe."
+It appears that at one point during the conflict, his life was saved by his Jewish allies from the tribe of Banu Qaynuqa, as he would later exclaim: "300 soldiers armed in mail, and 400 unequipped, — they defended me on the fields of Hadaick and Boath from every foe."

 Ibn Ubayy "used every effort to end the fratricidal strife" and achieved a partial reconciliation between the two factions, which both recognized the leadership of Ibn Ubayy.

 He occupied a high status in pre-Islamic Medinan society, and his supporters aimed for him to become "king".
 The aim was not realised, however, because of the arrival of Muhammad in 622: since the tribal conflict had not been completely resolved, some citizens looked towards another arbitrator and called in Muhammad, whose preaching had made him famous beyond his home town of Mecca.

 The arrival of a man who claimed to speak in the name of God eclipsed Ibn Ubayy's influence.
 That provoked his jealousy, which he was careful to conceal, but was mitigated by his moderation and peacefulness.
 Ibn Ubayy nonetheless remained a well-respected man.
 According to Ibn Ishaq, Ibn Ubayy was "a man of great authority in Medina before the advent of the apostle" and "remained a continuing thorn in the flesh of his success".